mattbradburyuk/bonds_example/app/notes.md

 #Changes to mushroom

-- Added common_promises_helper.js
+- Added common_promises_helper.js - done

 - Did something to reference helpers

-- Need to change contract helpers so they reference rpc
+- Need to change contract helpers so they reference rpc - done

-- get deployer to prompt for password
+- get deployer to prompt for password - done

-- need to get deployer to take a variable amount of gas (changed to 30000000 from 3000000)
+- need to get deployer to take a variable amount of gas (changed to 30000000 from 3000000) - done

 - need to change ethereumplay to hold a higher gas limit, look at --targetgaslimit geth option

-- added dependencies
+- added dependencies - done

+"trade_0", "inst_1", "buyer_1", "seller_1", 100, 123, 123456789